Adenoviridae: Structure

 In 2010, the structure of the human adenovirus was solved at the atomic level, making it the largest high-resolution model ever.
 The virus is composed of around 1 million amino acid residues and weighs around 150 MDa.

 Genome

-The adenovirus genome is linear, non-segmented double-stranded (ds) DNA that is between 26 and 48 Kbp.
+The adenovirus genome is linear, non-segmented double-stranded (ds) DNA that is between 26 and 48 kbp.
 This allows the virus to theoretically carry 22 to 40 genes.
 Although this is significantly larger than other viruses in its Baltimore group, it is still a very simple virus and is heavily reliant on the host cell for survival and replication.
+The genes of adenoviruses can generally be divided into well-conserved sets of transcription units with six early transcription units (E1A, E1B, E2A, E2B, E3 and E4) and one late transcription unit ranging from L1-L5.
+In addition, adenoviruses also contain two intermediate transcription units named XI and IVa2.
+To increase the viral gene economy, adenoviruses accommodate genes on both strands of its dsDNA meaning that most of its genome is utilized for coding proteins.
 An interesting feature of this viral genome is that it has a terminal 55 kDa protein associated with each of the 5' ends of the linear dsDNA.
 These are used as primers in viral replication and ensure that the ends of the virus' linear genome are adequately replicated.